PhaseRush/Benched/README.md

 System specs (used for ALL benchmarks unless otherwise stated)

+The latest version of Windows 10 is always used

 Current Setup:
 CPU: \
 AMD Ryzen R7 5800x @ 4.8 GHz \